Merger-induced disturbance and temporal signatures in galaxy clusters: a combined phase space and photometric analysis: Data and methods

-We center the images on the group positions of each halo and generate X-ray photons within a cubic region of side length $2 \times$ \texttt{Group\_R\_Crit500}.
+We center the images on the group positions of each halo and generate X-ray photons within a cubic region of side length $2 \times$ Group\_R\_Crit500.
 To locate the brightest X-ray peaks, we smooth the photon maps with a Gaussian kernel, achieving a final resolution of approximately 10 kpc.
-Following \citet{prunier2024xraycavitiestngclusteragn}, we define the BCG offset as the projected distance between the brightest X-ray pixel and the position of the most massive black hole within the corresponding FoF halo.
-Figure~\ref{fig:xray_proj} shows the X-ray images of FoF halo 0, for which \texttt{Group\_R\_Crit500} is 1474 kpc.
+Following \citet{prunier2024xraycavitiestngclusteragn}, we define the BCG offset as the projected distance between the brightest X-ray pixel and the position of the most massive black hole within the corresponding FOF halo.
+Fig.~\ref{fig:xray_proj} shows the X-ray images of FOF halo 0, for which Group\_R\_Crit500 is 1474 kpc.

-\subsection{Aperture Mass Maps Simulation}
+\subsection{Aperture mass maps simulation}

 We develop a fast method for estimating mass ratios using aperture mass maps, validated on both TNG300-1 and LoVoCCS data.
-In TNG300-1, we select halos at redshift $z = 0.08$ (snapshot 92), including those with $M_{200c} > 5\times10^{13} M_{\odot}$ and those with $10^{13} M_{\odot} < M_{200c} < 5\times10^{13} M_{\odot}$ that have mass ratios greater than 0.1.
-Here, $M_{200c}$ is defined by the \texttt{Group\_M\_Crit200} field in the group catalogs as the mass enclosed within a sphere whose mean density is 200 times the critical density of the universe at the halo redshift.
+In TNG300-1, we select halos at redshift $z = 0.08$ (snapshot 92), chosen to match the typical redshift of the LoVoCCS cluster sample.
+Our sample includes halos with $M_{200c} > 5\times10^{13}\,M_\odot$ and halos with $10^{13}\,M_\odot < M_{200c} < 5\times10^{13}\,M_\odot$ that have mass ratios greater than 0.1.
+Here, $M_{200c}$ is defined by the Group\_M\_Crit200 field in the group catalogs as the mass enclosed within a sphere whose mean density is 200 times the critical density of the universe at the halo redshift.
 Particles within $R_{200c}$ are extracted and projected along the $z$-axis to generate surface density maps.
 The projection depth along the line of sight is set to $4 \times R_{200c}$.

 To simulate the aperture mass signal-to-noise (S/N) map, we begin with the convergence $\kappa(\boldsymbol{\theta})$.
 After converting $\kappa(\boldsymbol{\theta})$ to the shear $\gamma(\boldsymbol{\theta})$, we combine the resulting shear field with the intrinsic ellipticities of galaxies to generate mock observed ellipticities.
 The aperture mass maps are then constructed following the LoVoCCS pipeline \citep{fu2024lovoccsiiweaklensing}.